Darrell Keith Rich: Investigation and trial

 Following the murder of Selix, an investigation was launched by Shasta County officers, who interviewed Rich.
 At the time, he was not considered a suspect and was only interviewed because he had previously worked for Selix's mother.
 A detective interviewed Rich the following day after he had agreed to submit a polygraph test.
 New information then came about that Rich had shown a friend a body at the same dump where Moore and Slavik had been found.
 As detectives continued investigating Rich, they concluded he was lying when he denied involvement in the murders.
 He also failed the polygraph test.
 Rich spoke to his friends and admitted involvement in one or several of the murders.
+He had claimed to his girlfriend that he killed Slavik after being paid $7,000 by a biker gang and that he killed Moore because she was "at the wrong place at the wrong time".
 Some of his friends then spoke to the police and revealed what Rich had told them.
-A murder weapon was found at Rich's mother's house, and Rich eventually confessed to the murder of Selix during a taped interview.
+Through a friend's written testimony, a murder weapon was found at Rich's mother's house, and Rich eventually confessed to the murder of Selix during a taped interview.
 He later confessed to all of his crimes.

 Rich was convicted of three counts of first degree murder with special circumstances and one count of second degree murder, as well as numerous other non-capital charges.
 He was sentenced to death for two of the four murders on January 23, 1981.

 Rich was briefly married to a woman named Loretta Summers.
 The two married in January 1981, but their marriage was annulled in August of the same year after Rich was found guilty of the murders.

 9th U.S. District Court of Appeals Judge Michael Daly Hawkins, who reviewed Rich's appeal against his death sentence, summarized his crimes:

 "The investigation of the crimes leading to Rich's arrest and trial produced substantial public notice in the community where those crimes occurred and understandably so.
-To even the most hardened eye, the crimes were almost unimaginably brutal -- savage attacks on defenseless young women, all sexually ravaged.
-Five[sic] were also murdered: two bludgeoned to death, a third shot in the face and a fourth -- an 11-year-old girl -- thrown off a 100-foot bridge to her death.
+To even the most hardened eye, the crimes were almost unimaginably brutal—savage attacks on defenseless young women, all sexually ravaged.
+Five[sic] were also murdered: two bludgeoned to death, a third shot in the face and a fourth—an 11-year-old girl—thrown off a 100-foot bridge to her death.
 Five other women, ranging in age from 14 to 25, managed to survive; four unhesitatingly identified Rich as their attacker."